 - Leave untaxed, unlicensed or unroadworthy vehicles, including those holding a SORN (statutory off-road notification) on the premises, within parking areas set aside for tenants or on the public highway.

-We will consult tenants on any parking schemes that we set up, so that we can avoid careless parking on estates, arguments between neighbours about parking, vehicles being dumped illegally and problems for emergency vehicles if routes are blocked.
+We will consult tenants on any parking schemes so that we can avoid careless parking on estates.
+This can also avoid arguments between neighbours about parking, vehicles being dumped illegally and problems for emergency vehicles if routes are blocked.

 We always aim to make sure that the shared areas of your home and any gardens that we are responsible for are maintained to a high standard.